Nothing would define the 21st century better than instant gratification.

 Step 2: Figure Out Your Goals

-If everyone’s onboard, the next step is to think about what you’d like to get out of self-sufficiency.
+If everyone’s onboard, the next step is to think about what you’d like to get out of having an off grid homestead.

 Here are some questions to help narrow down your goals: